special honey to treat eye conditions

 • In 1999 POTSCHINKOVA, P wrote “Apitherapie: Die Heilkraft von Honig and Co.”, Ehrenwirth Verlag München, reporting that stingless bee honey has been traditionally used by the Mayas against cataract.

-• In 2003 ALI, A T M M wrote in his “Prevention of ammonia-induced gastric lesions in rats by natural honey.” published in the Journal of Nutritional & Environmental Medicine, offers another explanation of the healing effect of honey in eye diseases, consisting in the irritation effect, triggering healing processes of the eye.
+• In 2003 ALI, A T M M wrote in his “Prevention of ammonia-induced gastric lesions in rats by natural honey.” published in the Journal of Nutritional & Environmental Medicine, another explanation of the healing effect of honey in eye diseases, consists in an irritation effect that triggers healing processes of the eye.

 • In 2011 UWAYDAT, S; et al. in their work “The Use of Topical Honey in the Treatment of Corneal Abrasions and Endotoxin-Induced Keratitis in an Animal Model.
-Current eye research” explained why honey was good for keratitis:
+Current eye research explains why honey is good for keratitis:

 “The positive effect in keratitis to reducing the levels of angiogenic factors (VEGF and TGF-beta), inflammatory cytokines (IL-12) and chemokines (CC chemokine receptor 5(CCR-5)”